 Helium balloons are only permitted as fixed features of a stand or exhibit.
 Exhibitors must obtain written approval from the venue for the use of helium.
 The exhibitor will be charged for the removal of any balloons remaining in the halls and for any Fire Brigade call-out costs associated with false alarm calls that are caused by balloons or other exhibition related items tripping the smoke alarm beams.

 Please contact the Operations Manager prior to the show if you plan to use helium balloons as part of your display.

 The maximum permissible total sound level in any area of the show is 82dB (slow), measurable at a distance of three (3)metres from the source of the sound using a directional decibel meter.

 Exhibitors showing films or creating excessive noise or using audio visual aids which disturb adjacent exhibitors may be asked to cease such activities in the interest of the overall exhibition.
 Excessive noise as deemed by the Organisers to cause a disturbance is not permitted.
 The Organiser shall be regarded as the sole arbiter in the case of dispute and the Exhibitors shall follow the directions of the Organiser in order to resolve any such dispute.

 Vehicles on Display

-An exhibitor who is planning to include a vehicle on their stand must notify the Organisers their intentions no later than 28 days prior to commencement of the exhibition.
+An exhibitor who is planning to include a vehicle on their stand must notify the Operations Manager their intentions no later than 28 days prior to commencement of the exhibition.
 Exhibitors will then be given a specific arrival and departure time to move the vehicle on and off the stand.

 The Organisers requires details of the delivery together with details of the dimensions and weight of the vehicle.
 Upon arrival a set of keys must be supplied to the Organisers Office for the duration of the event.